 MS. MINDA HOHL

-South Class Assistant Teacher
+South Primary Assistant Teacher

 Minda Hohl is proud to be teaching in the South classroom at A Children's Habitat.
 She has been a part of Habitat since 2008— teaching in the South class since 2011.
 Minda can also be found at Habitat during the summer months for camp!
 During the school year, you will most likely see her first thing in the morning at our drop off line—she loves having the wonderful opportunity to greet and welcome our students as they begin each day.
 Minda also loves being outdoors (especially in warm weather), wearing flip-flops, reading a good book, and cooking a great meal.

 When not at Habitat, she can be found spending time with her husband and furry four-legged children.

 MS. JESSICA FLAHERTY